“Doing work that matters is much harder than doing work that doesn’t.” – Peter Bregman, author of “18 Minutes.”

 The important work that we say that we want to do is often hard.
 It’s so much easier to fritter away time on things that don’t matter like Facebook, Pinterest, or Farmville.
 These easy distractions give us an immediate pay-off which is hard to resist.
 The long-term pay-off of pursuing our goals is much more valuable, but also much farther away.

-The activities in the important but not urgent quadrant of Stephen R Covey’s Time Management Matrix include things like planning, clarifying values, and relationship building.
+Once the important and urgent DAM CRAP from Stephen R Covey’s Time Management Matrix are out of the way, it’s time to include the VIP AIMS in the important but not urgent quadrant.
+This include things like planning, clarifying values, and relationship building.
 These are the activities we should spend more time on, but that often fall by the wayside, pushed aside by more trivial matters.
 Take these steps to overcome the pitfalls and get important stuff done.

 10 Ways to Get the Important Stuff Done